CS3219-AY2223S1/cs3219-project-ay2223s1-g22/project-report/README.md

 ## Use case for choice of database

-For our questions-service requirements, we want a simple database that store large amounts of data (questions) and can be queried quickly.
+For our questions-service requirements, we want a simple database that stores large amounts of data (questions) and can be queried quickly.
 We do not need authentication features as questions-service will only be accessed by matching-service which already has authentication checks.
-With that in mind, MongoDB is better choice to store our questions data in.
+With that in mind, MongoDB is a better choice to store our questions data in.

 ![matching-questions-service](https://github.com/CS3219-AY2223S1/cs3219-project-ay2223s1-g22/blob/main/project-report/images/matching-questions-service.png?raw=true)